JieunKwon/The_MERN_stack/README.md

 > MERN stack is a set of JavaScript based technologies used in developing web applications.

+MERN includes four open-source components:

+These components provide an end-to-end framework for developers to work in.

-Mongo DB is a database system
+- Mongo DB is a cross-platform document database

-Express JS is a back-end web framework
+- Express JS is a back-end web framework

-React is a JavaScript front-end library for building user interfaces
+- React is a JavaScript front-end library for building user interfaces

-Node JS is a back-end runtime environment
+- Node JS is a back-end runtime environment